This pumpkin creme brulee recipe has the creamiest and smoothest custard with mild hints of pumpkin pie spices and real pumpkin puree.

 How to make creme brulee without torch

-- Add sugar on top of the creme brulee, then broil it in the oven for 3-5 minutes.
+- if you don’t have a chef torch, place the cold creme Brule in a baking dish, then add sugar on top of the creme brulee, and broil it in the oven for 3-5 minutes.

 Whenever I bake with aromatic spices, I always say, everyone has a personal preference.
 I personally love the taste, but not when it’s too overpowering.
 So if you like a strong spiced flavor, you are more than welcome to add more spices.
 That’s the wonderful part about cooking and baking.
 Therefore, you can adjust anything to your taste buds.